Updated on 2025-08-12 GMT+08:00

 Component Overview

 A component is a service feature implementation of an application.
-It is carried by code or software packages and can be independently deployed and run.
+It is carried by code or software packages and can be independently deployed and run in an environment.

 Technology Stack

-A technology stack includes the operating system, framework, and runtime on which component running depends.
+A technology stack includes the operating system, framework, and runtime system for component running.
 It consists of attributes such as the stack name, type, status, and version.
-The version number complies with the semantic versioning specifications.
+The version complies with the semantic versioning specifications.

 ServiceStage provides and manages the stack lifecycle.
 You only need to focus on service development to improve application hosting experience.